kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Kaltura-Media-Player-API.md

 ### Using Event Namespaces

-It is highly recommended to define your own event namespaces when registering to Player events.
-This will prevent overriding event handlers when registering and unregistering events with multiple Player embeds on the same page.
+It is highly recommended to define your own event namespaces when registering to player events.
+This will prevent overriding event handlers when registering and unregistering events with multiple player embeds on the same page.

 To use namespaces, postfix the event name with a dot and some alphanumeric string.
 For example: